 M.2 Key-E sockets are generally used for WiFi and Bluetooth cards.
 Key-E and Key-M connectors are different, meaning that devices are not interchangeable between sockets.
+This socket is CNVi-Ready.

-10. PCIe Slot x16
+10. PCIe Slot x16\

 PCIe x16 slots are primarily used for video cards.
 These full-length slots will provide 8 or 16 lanes of bandwidth to a full-size card, and are backwards-compatible with x8, x4, and x1-length cards.